They are a class of psychoactive drugs whose central chemical structure is fusing a benzene ring and a diazepine ring.

 Cases of neonatal withdrawal syndrome have been described in children chronically exposed to benzodiazepines in utero.
-This syndrome can be difficult to recognize, since it begins several days after delivery, for example, as late as 21 days for chlordiazepoxide.
+This syndrome can be challenging to recognize since it begins several days after delivery, for example, as late as 21 days for chlordiazepoxide.

-Symptoms include tremors, hypertonia, hyperreflexia, hyperactivity, and vomiting and can last up to three to six months.
+Symptoms include tremors, hypertonia, hyperreflexia, hyperactivity, and vomiting and can last three to six months.
 Lowering the dose during pregnancy can lessen its severity.

 If used during pregnancy, benzodiazepines with a longer and better safety record, such as diazepam or chlordiazepoxide, are recommended over the potentially more harmful benzodiazepines, such as temazepam or triazolam.

-Using the lowest effective dose for the shortest period of time minimizes risks to the fetus.
+Using the lowest effective dose for the shortest period minimizes risks to the fetus.

-The elderly are at increased risk of dependency and are more sensitive to adverse effects such as memory problems, daytime sedation, impaired motor coordination and increased risk of motor vehicle accidents and falls, and an increased risk of hip fractures.
+The elderly are at increased risk of dependency and are more sensitive to adverse effects such as memory problems, daytime sedation, impaired motor coordination, increased risk of motor vehicle accidents and falls, and increased risk of hip fractures.

-Adverse effects on cognition can be confused with the effects of old age.
-The benefits of abstinence include improved cognition, alertness, mobility, reduced risk incontinence, and a reduced risk of falls and fractures.
+Adverse effects on cognition can be confused with the results of old age.
+The benefits of abstinence include improved awareness, alertness, mobility, reduced risk of incontinence, and a reduced risk of falls and fractures.

 The success of taper benzodiazepines is as great in the elderly as it is in younger people.
 Benzodiazepines should be prescribed to the elderly only with caution and only for a short period at low doses.